BellaMrx/HTML_Guide/README.md

 ### **\<html> ... \</html>**
   - informs the web browser that there is HTML code present
   - it encloses all other elements in the HTML code (except `<!doctype html>`)
-  - there you can also specify the language `lang="en "` (very helpful for accessibility)
+  - there you can also specify the language `lang="en"` (very helpful for accessibility)

 ### **\<head> ... \</head>**
   - here information is given which is evaluated by the web browser and search engines e.g. scripts, stylesheets, meta information with information about the HTML document.